Manimaran-tech/Machine-Learning-Projects/README.md

 ---

-## 📌 Notes

-- Each project folder contains a dedicated `README.md` with **instructions, outputs, and sample results**.
-- All datasets are either included or linked in each project folder.
-- The repository is continuously updated with **new projects, improved models, and advanced techniques**.

----

 This repository serves as a **central hub** for all my machine learning experiments, models, and simulations, showcasing my growth and experience in AI/ML development.